umisc/misc-website/src/events/2021-03-18-workshop-02-Web-and-internet-protocols/index.md

 ---

 Join us this week as we take a look at how the web works and have a deeper look into HTTP requests.
 We’ll also look into modifying the HTTP requests using some tools to get some interesting results.
-Lastly, using the information learned, you get to test your skills on some challenges this Thursday (18th March) at around 7PM-8PM (AEDT time) online at our Discard Channel https://discord.gg/xJM5u3Dj.
+Lastly, using the information learned, you get to test your skills on some challenges this Thursday (18th March) at around 7PM-8PM (AEDT time) online at our Discord Channel https://discord.gg/xJM5u3Dj.

 Please sign up to our UMISC club if you haven't signed up yet here: https://forms.gle/7RGeuZL3scvfAigK8...